complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/pairing.md

 In the manual connection dialog, you may enter in the IP address and port number of the Server with which you wish to pair.
 The Server IP address and port number can be found by clicking on the Network Status icon on the top right of the main interface in Server.

-{% include nc-image src="assets/img/key-concepts/pairing/server-manual-details.png" caption="A Server protocol workspace, showing connection information at the top of the screen." %}
+{% include nc-image src="assets/img/key-concepts/pairing/server-network-status-button.png" caption="A Server protocol workspace, showing network status at the top right of the screen." %}

+{% include nc-image src="assets/img/key-concepts/pairing/server-manual-details.png" caption="Network status detail dialog in Server." %}

 ## The Pairing Process